opendp/tumult-docs/public/analytics/dev/_sources/topic-guides/privacy-promise.rst.txt

 A :class:`~tmlt.analytics.session.Session` is initialized with:

-* one or more private data sources (data you wish to query in a differentially private way);
+* one or more private tables (containing data you wish to query in a differentially private way), each associated to a :mod:`protected change<tmlt.analytics.protected_change>`;
-* one or more public data sources (data that does not require privacy protection, but may be used as auxiliary input to your computation);
+* zero or more public tables (containing data that does not require privacy protection, but may be used as auxiliary input to your computation);
 * a privacy definition along with its associated privacy parameters (e.g. tutorials use `PureDBBudget`, corresponding to pure differential privacy, and